The Before Time, Where There was Weeping and Wailing, and Gnashing of Teeth

-Robot Building for Beginners by David Cook is, as to be expected, a beginner’s guide to building a small working robot.
+Robot Building for Beginners by David Cook serves, as to be expected, as a beginner’s guide to building a small working robot.
 In this case, the robot’s body is mainly constructed from a sandwich container, so the robot is named Sandwich.
 Its intended usage is to follow a line.
 I purchased and read this book in an effort to understand more about my colleagues and work at my employer, Neuron Robotics.
-I was not disappointed.
+It did not disappoint.

-In order to get Sandwich constructed, Cook walks the reader through various aspects of not only robot building and design, but also basic electrical engineering concepts.
-While the book is certainly no substitute for even one semester of Electrical Engineering, it does help to bring some understanding to a layman like me (in the interests of full disclosure, I majored in Philosophy in college, but my father and father-in-law are both engineers, and my husband is an engineering draftsman.
-I have heard some of these terms before).
-Terms like multimeter, capacitance and resistance are explained fairly well, and in a lively and engaging style that never talks down to the reader.
+In order to construct Sandwich, Cook walks the reader through various aspects of not only robot building and design, but also basic electrical engineering concepts.
+While the book is certainly no substitute for even one semester of Electrical Engineering, it does help to bring some understanding to a layman like me.
+In the interests of full disclosure, I majored in Philosophy in college.
+However, my father and father-in-law are both engineers, and my husband works as an engineering draftsman.
+I have heard some of these terms before.
+Cook explains terms like multimeter, capacitance and resistance fairly well.
+This is in a lively and engaging style that never talks down to the reader.

 Cook’s good humor extends to a section showcasing equipment that he’s fried by making various mistakes.
-He makes it clear: be safety-conscious and budget-conscious (he provides specifics and current pricing for most of the items used and referred to) but recognize that, sometimes, stuff is just going to happen.
+He makes it clear.
+Be safety-conscious and budget-conscious (he provides specifics and current pricing for most of the items used and referred to).
+However recognize that, sometimes, stuff is just going to happen.
 You’ll break or burn things, or just not get them right the first time.
-Shrug it off and move on — it’s all a part of the learning experience.
+Shrug it off and move on – it’s all a part of the learning experience.

 The book is large and difficult to digest except in small bites.
-It is intended as a step by step guide to Sandwich’s construction, but I think a better usage — in particular for laymen who are reading the book but not actually building the ‘bot — is as a reference and resource guide.
+It is intended as a step by step guide to Sandwich’s construction, but I think a better usage – in particular for laymen reading the book but not actually building the ‘bot – comes as a reference and resource guide.